Rachealelias/Ruby-project/README.md

 This will start the server running on http://localhost/9292 for the backend.
 This project consist of two tables, the user table and the game table.

+Here is the Git repo for the frontend https://github.com/Rachealelias/ruby-project-frontend.